Hemnath2003/Pizza-sales/README.md

-#Pizza Sales Analysis Project
+#Pizza Sales Analysis Project🍕

 Overview:
 This project analyzes pizza sales data using MySQL and visualizes the insights using Power BI.
 The dataset contains information about pizza orders, customer demographics, sales trends, and more.

-Dataset:
+Dataset📊:
 The dataset used in this project is stored in MySQL and consists of multiple tables including:

 Orders